-It’s an ensemble of all of the very best, most efficient tools in the market I’ve discovered after 9 years of research and development.
-A side note on this, many of them are free, or at least free to get started, and they have such powerful results in terms of growing your business.
+It’s an ensemble of all of the very best, and most efficient tools in the market!
+I’ve discovered these tools after 9 years of research and development.
+A side note on this – many of them are free, or at least free to get started, and they have such powerful results in terms of growing your business.
 These are actually the tools we use in my own business to hit the multiple 6-figure annual revenue mark.

 You may also love it inside our Data Leader and Entrepreneur Community on Facebook.
 It’s chalked full of some of the internet’s most up-and-coming data leaders and entrepreneurs who’ve come together to inspire and uplift one another.

-Hey, and if you liked this post about how to create a data product, I’d really appreciate it if you’d share the love with your peers by sharing it on your favorite social network by clicking on one of the share buttons below!
+Hey!
+If you liked this post about how to create a data product, I’d really appreciate it if you’d share the love with your peers.
+Share it on your favorite social network by clicking on one of the share buttons below!